openmeteo/pthelma/doc/timeseries.rst

 format should be able to also read lines that end in LF only, as well as CR-CR-LF (for reasons explained in :meth:`Timeseries.write`).

-In order to improve performance in file writes, the maximum length of each time series record line is limited by a number of 255 characters.
-With a fix date string of 16 characters, three commas, a value string with a mean size of 10 characters, this is leaving about 220 characters per line for flags.
-Assuming a mean size of 10 characters for each flags, this leaves space for 20 flags per record which is more than sufficient.
-An attempt to write more than 255 characters, raise an exception and stops every file write.
+In order to improve performance in file writes, the maximum length of each time series record line is limited to 255 characters.

-Flags should be encoded in ASCI (7 bit) character set.
-In case of characters with code>127, the string will have errors in encodings and probably this will stop some file operations.
-Client software should prevent the writing of non ASCI characters for flags.
+Flags should be encoded in ASCII; there must be no characters with code greater than 127.

 .. _fileformat: